Controllable Sequence Editing for Biological and Clinical Trajectories

-\name manipulates sequences based on user-specified conditions and temporal coordinates.
+\name generates sequences based on user-specified conditions and temporal coordinates.
 Given a longitudinal sequence, forecast time step, and condition token, \name modifies only the relevant portions of the sequence while preserving unaffected elements, ensuring global integrity.
-Architecturally, \name has four key components: \textbf{(i)~sequence encoder} \(F\) that extracts temporal features from historical sequence data, \textbf{(ii)~condition adapter} \(H\) that maps condition tokens to latent representations, \textbf{(iii)~concept encoder} \(E\) that learns temporal concepts, representing trajectory patterns over time, and \textbf{(iv)~concept decoder} \(G\) that applies these concepts to generate sequences.
+Architecturally, \name has two \textbf{novel} components: \textbf{concept encoder} \(E\) that learns temporal concepts, representing trajectory patterns over time, and \textbf{concept decoder} \(G\) that applies these concepts to generate sequences (Sec.~\ref{appendix:additional}).
+Following SOTA conditional sequence generation and time-varying counterfactual prediction models, \name has a sequence encoder \(F\) that extracts temporal features from historical sequence data, and a condition adapter \(H\) that maps condition tokens to latent representations (Sec.~\ref{appendix:additional}).